 However, the museum is currently closed until further notice.
 But do not fret because they have virtual art exhibits!
 The current feature is “Celebrating the Artistic Journeys of Betsy Westendorp” Passages – A Retrospective Exhibition.
 This exhibit showcases her artworks accumulated throughout the years which explains why she is considered an active contributor to the Philippine fine art scene.
 To view and learn more, visit the Metropolitan Museum of Manila’s website and catch the 3D virtual tour!

-The regular schedule of the MET museum is Mondays to Saturdays, 10 AM to 5:30 PM.
+If you plan on visiting once the MET opens its doors again, their regular schedule of operations is Mondays to Saturdays, 10 AM to 5:30 PM.
 The adult admission fee is at P100, students are charged at P90 while senior citizens and PWD fees are at P80.
 COVID-19 safety protocols are strictly implemented and patrons must fill out a health declaration form before entering.

 5. Museum of Contemporary Art and Design